maggimars/AcanthSymbiontDGE/README.md

 Thesis Supplemental Tables

-(link to these tables are in my thesis. note to self: do not delete this repo)
+(links to these tables are in my thesis. note to self: do not delete this repo)